dapierce/davidpie-archive/src/projects/bruja-hair-salon.md

 sort: "1"
 ---

 Website for a Seattle salon, created using Gatsby and React.
-Thanks to pre-processing and image optimization it loads in milliseconds according to Lighthouse audits, even with all the hair photos on the front page.
+Thanks to pre-processing and image optimization it scores >80s according to Lighthouse audits, even with all the hair photos on the front page.